Welcome to Falmouth port, Jamaica!

 - 10 best things to do in Falmouth port (+ Falmouth shore excursions, port highlights)

-The port of Falmouth opened its doors in 2011 and boasts a status of one of the cleanest and best-developed ports in the Caribbean.
+The port of Falmouth opened its doors in 2011 and boasts the status of one of the cleanest and best-developed ports in the Caribbean.

-The port area lies within the triangle and is filled with several Georgian-style buildings housing souvenir shops, duty-free shops, jewelry stores, bar restaurants.
-At the end of the port, you’ll find Craft Market where you can find local handicrafts and buy authentic Jamaican souvenirs.
+The port area lies within the triangle and is filled with several Georgian-style buildings housing souvenir shops, duty-free shops, jewelry stores, and bar restaurants.
+By the port entrance, you’ll find Craft Market where you can find local handicrafts and buy authentic Jamaican souvenirs.

 These are some of the familiar brands you’ll find in Historic Falmouth Cruise Port: